dimitri-rebrikov/rainradar/README.md

 # setup
 (draft)
-- connect ESP32 and MAX7219 according to https://github.com/mcauser/micropython-max7219
+- connect ESP32 to MAX7219 according to https://github.com/mcauser/micropython-max7219
 - install Python on the PC
 - flash the MicroPython image to the ESP32 as described in https://docs.micropython.org/en/latest/esp32/tutorial/intro.html
   - pip install esptool